enternity/afflatus/Book/CleanCode/MeaningfulNames.md

 ### Avoid Metal Mapping
 - Clarity is a king.
 Professionals use their powers for good and write code that others can understand.
 ### Class Names.
 - Classes and Objects should have noun or noun phrase names like Customer, WikiPage, Account.
+Avoid words like Manager, Processor, Data and Info in the name of a class.
+A class name shouldn't be a verb.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTc2OTMyNjcsLTQxOTY2OTU4OF19
+eyJoaXN0b3J5IjpbLTE4MzY3MzkzMjgsLTQxOTY2OTU4OF19
 -->